-The public can attend iwatch meetings in person or virtually.
-If you wish to attend virtually, click on the neighborhood link under Upcoming iWatch Virtual Meetings.
+The public can attend iwatch meetings virtually, click on the neighborhood link under Upcoming iWatch Virtual Meetings to join the meeting.
 If you have any questions regarding the iWatch Speed Awareness Program, please contact the Traffic Engineering Division.

 iWatch Speed Awareness Program

 The iWatch Speed Awareness program is a partnership between the city and the residential neighborhoods to mitigate speeding in residential streets.
 The program requirements and overview can be found here.

 The iWatch Speed Awareness program provides several tools to address speeding.
 A summary of some of the tools and their benefits can be found here.

 Reducing the speed limit will slow down traffic or raising the speed limit will speed up traffic.
 Reasonably set speed limits increase voluntary compliance by drivers.
 Speed limits set too low forces drivers into unlawful behavior.
 Speed limits set too high create disparity in speeds among vehicles on the road, which can lead to car accidents.

 Stop signs will slow down traffic.
 Stop signs may slow traffic near the stop sign.
 However, speeds between stop signs increase up to five miles per hour as drivers try to “make-up time” from having to stop so frequently.
 There is also an increase in noise near stop signs.